-Viking student-athletes rank 14 points higher than NCAA II average
+Viking student-athletes rank 13 points higher than NCAA II national average

-Using the NCAA Academic Success Rate, which includes all freshman student-athletes from the fall of 2004 and also accounts for student-athletes who transfer into or out of the institution, WWU posted an 88 percent success rate, 15 percentage points better than the NCAA II national number of 73 percent.
-The average ASR of the nine GNAC schools was 77 percent.
+Using the NCAA Academic Success Rate, which includes all freshman student-athletes from the fall of 2006 and also accounts for student-athletes who transfer into or out of the institution, WWU posted an 84 percent success rate, 13 percentage points better than the NCAA II national number of 71 percent.

-This is the sixth year the NCAA has released the Division ASR.
+This is the eighth year the NCAA has released the ASR.
 The NCAA developed the Division II ASR at the request of college and university presidents who believed the federal graduation rate was flawed.
-Division II's ASR data is similar to the Division I Graduation Success Rate as it takes transfer students in account.
-However, given the partial-scholarship financial aid model of Division II, ASR also includes student-athletes not on athletically related financial aid.
-The result is that ASR captures more than 36,000 non-scholarship student-athletes.
+Division II's ASR data takes transfer students in account and removes students who left the institution in good academic standing.
+In addition, given the partial-scholarship financial aid model of Division II, the ASR data includes student-athletes not on athletically related financial aid.
+The result is that ASR captures more than 35,000 non-scholarship student-athletes.